Updated: Jun 27, 2022

-Welcome back EduMagicians, today I with me Dr. Sara Heintzelman an instructional technology specialist and former special education teacher.
-She is also an adjunct professor where she teaches instructional design for K-12 educators.
+Welcome back, EduMagicians.
+Today, I with me Dr. Sara Heintzelman, an instructional technology specialist, and former special education teacher.
+She is also an adjunct professor who teaches instructional design for K-12 educators.
 We met a few years ago at KTI 2018 Star Summit in Pa and became fast friends.
-We are discussing tips for special education majors in this episode.
+We are discussing tips for particular education majors in this episode.
 This episode has a freebie too - Freebie alert - Field observation form.

 Here we go!

-Students with emotional needs respond to technology, direct instruction, active engagement
+Students with emotional needs respond to technology, direct instruction, and active engagement.

 Visit many different kinds of special education classrooms - a variety of LREs!

 Observe with intention and a plan!

 Write down any acronyms you have, build a list now and keep adding to it.
 Look it up and ask about it.

 Review the school board minutes when you are in school for observation, fieldwork, or student teaching!

 Document your learning along the way through written work, pictures, journals, or reflecting.